The Wildflower Trail at the Acton Arboretum

 Right: Wood poppy (Stylophorum diphyllum)

-Virginia bluebells is another of the most showy native wildflowers, and it is one of the most workable companions for the wood poppy, as it produces brightly colored flowers at the same time of year.
+Virginia bluebells, another showy native wildflower, is one of the most desirable companions for the wood poppy, as it produces brightly colored flowers at the same time of year and goes completely dormant not long afterward, precluding any risk of being crowded out by its aggressive companion.
 In contrast to the fleeting blooms of the earlier ephemerals, the flowers of these two species last for a few weeks during April and May.
-Shortly afterward, the shoot system of Virginia bluebells wilts for the season, and the entire plant goes dormant, so in this sense the species qualifies as ephemeral.
-Although Virginia bluebells can be propagated by seed, I have had much better success in propagating it by dividing its root stock in the early spring, before the shoots of the plant become too prominent above the ground.
-At the Arboretum, several plants of this species are on display in the original wildflower collection area along the boardwalk, and they are conveniently identified with a professional label.
+Although Virginia bluebells can be propagated by seed, I have had much better success in propagating it by dividing the root stock in the early spring, before the shoots of the plant become prominent above the ground.
+At the Arboretum, several plants of this species are on display in the original wildflower collection area near the boardwalk, and many additional examples have been planted further along the trail.

 Above: Foamflower (Tiarella cordifolia)